• Categories

 How Many Beers in a Keg?
 Breaking Down Each Size

-1. Half Barrel Keg: The Full-Size Champion
+1. Half Barrel Keg

 But what does that mean in practical terms?